Last Updated on

-Hemp fibres have served us to produce hemp clothing for centuries.
-And in contrast to earlier times, when hemp clothing was inconvenient and coarse, the technological advancements of the industrial revolution made hemp clothing much more soft and comfortable.
-Despite the fact that hemp clothing is superior to any other clothing material, it is still little established, with cotton and synthetic fibres remaining the main materials that are used in textile production.
+Hemp fibres have served us to produce hemp clothes for centuries.
+And in contrast to earlier times, when hemp clothes were inconvenient and coarse, the technological advancements of the industrial revolution made hemp clothes much more soft and comfortable.
+Despite the fact that hemp clothes is superior to any other clothing material, it is still little established, with cotton and synthetic fibres remaining the main materials that are used in textile production.

 The history of hemp